wavefrontHQ/wavefront-collector-for-kubernetes/docs/filtering.md

-# Filtering Metrics
+# Filtering

+## Metrics Filtering

 The Wavefront Collector for Kubernetes supports filtering metrics before they are reported to Wavefront.
-The following filtering options are supported:
+The following filtering options are supported for metrics:

   * **metricWhitelist**: List of glob patterns.
 Only metrics with names matching the whitelist are reported.
-  * **metricBlacklist** List of glob patterns.
+  * **metricBlacklist**: List of glob patterns.
 Metrics with names matching the blacklist are dropped.
-  * **metricTagWhitelist** Map of tag names to list of glob patterns.
+  * **metricTagWhitelist**: Map of tag names to list of glob patterns.
 Only metrics containing tag keys and values matching the whitelist will be reported.
-  * **metricTagBlacklist** Map of tag names to list of glob patterns.
+  * **metricTagBlacklist**: Map of tag names to list of glob patterns.
 Metrics containing blacklisted tag keys and values will be dropped.
-  * **tagInclude** List of glob patterns.
+  * **tagInclude**: List of glob patterns.
 Tags with matching keys will be included.
 All other tags will be excluded.
-  * **tagExclude** List of glob patterns.
+  * **tagExclude**: List of glob patterns.
 Tags with matching keys will be excluded.

 Filtering can be enabled on the sink or sources.
 Where it is applied controls the scope of metrics towards which the filtering applies.